seanbaxter/circle/README.md

 Without the generic lambdas that C++14 provides, the process is even more intrusive.
 You need to put your loop's body into a function template so that it can receive the `integral_constant` argument (although it can now take the loop index as a non-type template parameter directly), but you also need to capture variables like `x` that are in the context of the loop.
 The only way is to write a class that has reference data members to explicitly capture the loop's context and a non-static `operator()` member function template to receive the loop index argument and execute the loop body.

-One could say that generic lambdas lessen the pain of loop unrolling, but let's ask ourselves why we're incorporating a lot of functional programming boilerplate to emulate the most quintessentially-imperative task: executing a loop.
+One could say that generic lambdas lessen the pain of loop unrolling, but let's ask ourselves why we're incorporating a lot of functional programming boilerplate to emulate the most quintessentially-imperative task: stepping through a loop.
 ```cpp
 // Call this function template at each iteration.
 template<int I>